What does XRechnung mean?

 Software for XBills

-The obligation to create e-invoices affects not only the suppliers themselves, but also those providers that offer software solutions for invoicing.
-It is part of their remit to develop software for the XRechnung and to provide the necessary functions for the production and transmission of such invoices.
+The obligation to create e-invoices affects not only the suppliers themselves, but also those providers who sell software solutions for invoicing.
+It is part of their remit to develop software for the XInvoice and to provide the necessary functions for the production and transmission of such invoices.
 Providers have designed conversion solutions for the creation of e-invoices that convert traditional invoices into X invoices.
 Many companies that need to create Xinvoices use classic ERP systems from manufacturers such as SAP, Microsoft, or Oracle.
 For the import and export of data, the systems have standardized interfaces that provide the basis for conversion to other formats.
 By using a suitable conversion solution, companies can convert invoices created in ERP export format to X invoices.
 The reverse conversion process is also possible.

 Electronic invoicing in SAP